JustinFrost47/DockerExperimentation/README.md

-Here's a structured and grounded `README.md` for your GitHub repo:

----

 # Fullstack Application with Docker & PERN Stack

 This is a fullstack web application I built while exploring Docker and the PERN stack (PostgreSQL, Express, React, Node.js).
 The purpose of this project was to experiment with Docker Compose and get hands-on experience with a modern tech stack while learning how to orchestrate different services effectively.